W03 Learning Activity: Design Principles

 - Visual Hierarchy: Establish a clear hierarchy of information to help users understand the relative importance of different elements on the page.
 Use techniques like size, color, and typography to emphasize important content.

 - Accessibility: Ensure that your design is accessible to all users, including those with disabilities.
-This may involve considerations such as providing alternative text for images, using sufficient color contrast, and implementing keyboard navigation.
-You can test your design for accessibility using tools like a WAVE, Axe, or Lighthouse.
+This may involve providing alternative text for images, using sufficient color contrast, and implementing keyboard navigation.
+Test accessibility with tools like WAVE, Axe, or Lighthouse.

 - Feedback: Provide clear feedback to users when they interact with elements on the page.
 This could include visual cues such as button states or animations to indicate that an action has been successfully completed.

-- User-Centric Design: Design with the needs and preferences of your target audience in mind.
+- User-Centric Design: Design with your target audience's needs and preferences in mind.
 Conduct user research to understand their goals, behaviors, and pain points, and tailor your design accordingly.

 - Visual Appeal: Use visually appealing elements such as high-quality images, engaging animations, and attractive typography to capture the user's attention and create a memorable experience.